saiprabhakar/Papers/README.md

 Gradient has the form (average loss - loss of state i) so cannot be used during the starting phase of the training.

 Generalized version of sample based loss derived in the CTC,2015 paper.
+Where the CTC paper doesnt use lattice level loss function.

 ## [A NOVEL LOSS FUNCTION FOR THE OVERALL RISK CRITERION BASED DISCRIMINATIVE TRAINING OF HMM](https://pdfs.semanticscholar.org/de8c/eb72bf54293959813c101c4f7ce54fbd3a20.pdf) (University of Maribor, 2000)